How to Form a Business: Everything You Need to Know

 Some business forms, such as LLCs, are relatively simple and inexpensive to form, while you may need professional help to start other types.
 Make sure to follow your local and state guidelines to stay in compliance.

 If you need help understanding how to form a business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.